Are Electric Skillets Dishwasher Safe?

 - Make it a habit to unplug the skillet immediately after use to prevent potential accidents.

-In addition to the versatility of the cooked meals an electric frying pan has some advantages over regular frying pans:
+An electric frying pan may offer some convenient advantages over regular frying pans:

 - It’s ideal when you need extra cooking space and more variety of meals during holidays and parties.